2018 United States Senate election in Florida

 The 2018 United States Senate election in Florida was held on November 6, 2018, alongside a gubernatorial election, elections to the U.S. House of Representatives and other state and local elections.
-Incumbent Democratic Senator Bill Nelson ran for re-election to a fourth term, but was narrowly defeated by Republican Governor Rick Scott.
+Incumbent Democratic senator Bill Nelson ran for re-election to a fourth term, but was narrowly defeated by Republican governor Rick Scott.
 The election was the closest Senate race in the state's history.

+This was one of ten Democratic-held Senate seats up for election in a state won by Donald Trump in the 2016 presidential election.
 The results of the race were in dispute for 12 days following the election.
 The results showed that Nelson was narrowly trailing Scott, but the margin remained below 0.5%, triggering an automatic recount under Florida law.
 A controversial recount ensued, with both campaigns claiming irregularities.
 Following the recount, Florida elections officials confirmed Scott's victory on November 18, 2018.
 Scott received 50.05% of the vote, while Nelson received 49.93%; the margin of victory was 10,033 votes out of 8.19 million votes cast, or 0.12%.
 Both in terms of raw vote margin and by percentage of difference, this was the closest Senate election in the 2018 cycle.
-Scott's victory marked the first time since the Reconstruction era that Republicans have held both Senate seats in Florida.
+Scott's victory marked the first time since the Reconstruction era in 1875 that Republicans have held both Senate seats in Florida.

 Background

-Incumbent Democratic Sen. Bill Nelson sought re-election in the 2018 U.S. Senate election in Florida.
+Incumbent Democratic Senator Bill Nelson sought re-election in the 2018 U.S. Senate election in Florida.
 The election was expected to be a key race in determining which party would control the U.S. Senate in 2019.

-As of the second quarter of 2018, Nelson had a 44%-34% approval rating among his constituents.
+As of the second quarter of 2018, Nelson had a 44%–34% approval rating among his constituents.
 Despite having won re-election in 2012 by a 13% margin, Nelson was considered potentially vulnerable; he had been the only statewide elected Democrat in Florida since 2011, and his previous opponents, Connie Mack IV and Katherine Harris, were seen as much weaker challengers than Scott.
 Additionally, he was one of 10 incumbent Democratic senators running in states that had been carried by Donald Trump in 2016.
 Nelson was described as a "low-key centrist" that might not be able to energize progressive voters.

-After being encouraged by President Trump to enter the Senate race, Republican Governor of Florida Rick Scott announced his candidacy on April 9, 2018.
-As of the first quarter of 2018, Scott held a 54%-35% approval rating among his constituents, with a majority of Florida voters believing the state was moving in the right direction under Scott's administration.
-Republican President Donald Trump also held a positive approval rating of 49%-47% in Florida as of August 2018.
+After being encouraged by President Trump to enter the Senate race, Republican governor of Florida Rick Scott announced his candidacy on April 9, 2018.
+As of the first quarter of 2018, Scott held a 54%–35% approval rating among his constituents, with a majority of Florida voters believing the state was moving in the right direction under Scott's administration.
+Republican President Donald Trump also held a positive approval rating of 49%–47% in Florida as of August 2018.
 Trump had won the state in 2016 by 1.2% over Democratic nominee Hillary Clinton.
 Scott had put more than $86 million of his own money into his successful 2010 and 2014 gubernatorial bids.